INTERESTED IN WORKING IN MUSIC?

 Once you make it through the interview process, enrolling in will JOUR 220 teach you everything you need to know to be a fully-fledged member of KCPR.
 This two unit class gives you your first bits of on-air time, as well as teaching you everything to know about the station.

 Here’s a bit more info:

-– Expected time commitment is around 6 hours a week: 2 hours in class, 2 hours in the studio and 2 hours of additional work.
+– Expected time commitment is around 6 hours a week: 2 hours in the studio and 4 hours of additional work.

 – Class work will consist of recording shows, creating sound bites, learning FCC rules and the philosophy behind what makes KCPR tick.